 Date & Time:

-Volunteer activities vary from season to season, but include tasks such as retreading trail, restoring native habitat, moving materials, replacing fence, brushing trail and constructing trail structures.
-This program is great for those who are not afraid to get dirty, receive a great workout, and enjoy meeting new folks!
+Volunteer activities vary from season to season, but include tasks such as retreading trail, restoring native habitat, moving materials, replacing fence, brushing trail, and constructing new trail structures.
+This program is great for those who want a great workout, love being outdoors, are not afraid to get dirty, and enjoy meeting new folks!

-Participants have the opportunity to visit and experience some of the most beautiful sites found within the Golden Gate National Parks.
+Participants have the opportunity to visit and experience some of the most beautiful and scenic locations within the parks.
 Whether it’s brushing on Hawk Hill or helping to control erosion at Lands End, volunteering with the Golden Gate Trail Crew is sure to provide a unique and fun experience.

-Please join us for this month’s trail work day and meet others like you, who love the park trails and want to contribute to these wonderful resource!
-Locations vary each month.
+Please join us for this month’s trail work day and meet others like you, who love the park trails and want to contribute to these wonderful resources!
+Meeting locations vary each month.

 Individuals and Families